-Once a Move On When Ready student is admitted to an eligible postsecondary institution, they will take all coursework at or through the postsecondary eligible institution or the postsecondary's virtual dual enrollment courses that have been approved by the Georgia Department of Education.
-Students cannot take high school courses on the high school campus.
+Once a Move On When Ready student is admitted to an eligible postsecondary institution, they will take all coursework at or through the postsecondary eligible institution or the postsecondary's on-line dual enrollment courses that have been approved by the Georgia Department of Education.
+Students cannot take high school courses on the high school campus while enrolled as a MOWR student.
 Courses may be taken at the college during the traditional public school day or beyond the regular hours.
 Move on When Ready courses must be selected from the approved MOWR course lists.
 Learning support, remedial courses, exemption credit and summer school courses are not eligible for Move On When Ready.
-New courses may be added to the Move On When Ready course lists during the year through requests.
+New courses may be added to the Move On When Ready course lists during the year through requests from the colleges or local system.